-- Cover the bowl and allow to rest in a warm area free of drafts for 30 minutes to 1 hour or until doubled in size.
+- Cover the bowl and allow to rest in a warm place free of drafts for 30 minutes to 1 hour or until doubled in size.

 - Meanwhile, add honey and water to a small saucepan.
 Bring to a boil over medium heat and allow to boil for 2 to 3 minutes, stirring as needed.
 Remove from heat and allow to cool.

 - Prepare a large baking sheet with paper towels for draining the cooked loukoumades.
-Place a bowl of water close to your frying station to keep your tools and/or hands wet to make the dough easier to handle.
+Place a small bowl of water close to your frying station to keep your tools and/or hands wet to make the dough easier to handle.

-- Use a 1 tablespoon scoop or your hands to create a ball and carefully drop into the oil.
+- Use a 1 tablespoon scoop or your hands to create a dough ball and carefully drop into the oil.
 Cook on one side for about 2 to 3 minutes before flipping.
 Some balls will flip themselves as they cook.
 Balls will double in size and should be browned on both sides when done.